Tales from the Congestion Zone

 Another bit of news comes from The Times.
 Apparently, in a sign of “unintended consequences,” parking garages in central London are finding it harder to maintain high capacities of vehicles, so in a novel scheme, variable pricing (based on demand) is being introduced.
 Prices, the article notes, could go as low as 20 p per hour (roughly 38 cents or so).
 I’m not quite sure why is this presented as being so unexpected, as wouldn’t one expect lower demand for parking as traffic levels decrease?
 Of course, if low parking prices merely offset congestion charges, traffic levels may accordingly creep back up.
 Such is the sticky wicket of supply and demand that traffic planners must negotiate.
 But it’s not hard to imagine a retraction in the parking garage business.

 Still, gas stations and parking garages are hardly beloved icons of urban life, and, much as urban horse stables were slowly converted to residential housing as the automobile eclipsed the horse as the city transport system of choice, so too may these and other auto-based structures begin to decline in cities as they aim to curtail car traffic (one imagines some future tourist quizzically peering at a blue English heritage plaque on the side of a former parking garage).

 This entry was posted on Monday, June 16th, 2008 at 12:19 pm and is filed under Cars, Cities, Congestion.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.